Tutorial 1: Design Mode — From Idea to Production

 - Fill in the modal:

-- Describe your project — write 2–5 sentences covering what you want to build, who will use it, and any known constraints.
+- Initial Message — write 2–5 sentences covering what you want to build, who will use it, and any known constraints.
 The more context you give, the better the output.

-- Attach files (optional) — drag in wireframes, existing API specs, competitor screenshots, or any reference that helps the AI understand your vision.
+- Attachments (optional) — attach wireframes, existing API specs, competitor screenshots, or any reference file (images, code, PDFs, docs) that helps the AI understand your vision.

 - Click Create Project.
 Ileen analyses your description and creates the project workspace.